mlotinga/sottek-hearing-model/README.md

 For more information on input arguments and output objects, use the help docstrings.

 Since the Sottek Hearing Model loudness metric uses the tonal and noise loudness components that are generated using the tonality algorithms, a convenience function, `shm_loudness_ecma_from_comp()` is provided, which reduces the loudness computation time to negligible when also calculating the tonality metric.
 The use of this convenience function is demonstrated in the next example below.
 When using this convenience function, the soundfield type cannot be specified, as this is inherited from the component loudnesses.
+(Similarly, the A-weighted time-averaged sound level will not be displayed on the corresponding plots, as the sound pressure audio signal is not available to the convenience function to determine this.)

 The corresponding reference signals for each metric, which are used for calibration and testing, can be generated and analysed as follows (which also demonstrates the `shm_loudness_ecma_from_comp()` convenience function):